Guess what… Great advertising is hard to come by. And advertising mistakes are much more common than home runs like “Got Milk” or “Just Do It.”

 Advertising is even hard for the hottest advertising agencies.
 They don’t always hit home runs.

-So why do so many CFO’s, CEOs, sales guys, engineers and accountants think it’s easy?
-Why do they take it upon themselves to write headlines, choose photos, and dictate the direction of print ads, commercials and digital campaigns?
-This DIY mentality is rampant in small and medium-sized businesses.
+So why do so many small-business owners think they can do it themselves?
+That’s where the most advertising mistakes come from… business owners with a DIY mentality who take it upon themselves to write headlines, choose photos, and dictate the direction of print ads, commercials and digital campaigns?

 Effective leaders know when to quit and how to delegate.
 They recognize their own limitations and they hire well-qualified employees and agency partners to fill in the gaps.
 I guarantee you, the leaders who attract great talent and build sustainable brands are not doing their own advertising.